Schroder ISF* Global Equity Alpha

 • Counterparty risk: The fund may have contractual agreements with counterparties.
 If a counterparty is unable to fulfil their obligations, the sum that they owe to the fund may be lost in part or in whole.

-• Derivatives risk – efficient portfolio management: Derivatives may be used to manage the portfolio efficiently.
+• Derivatives risk: Derivatives, which are financial instruments deriving their value from an underlying asset, may be used to manage the portfolio efficiently.
 A derivative may not perform as expected, may create losses greater than the cost of the derivative and may result in losses to the fund.

-• Emerging Markets & Frontier risk: Emerging markets, and especially frontier markets, generally carry greater political, legal, counterparty, operational and liquidity risk than developed markets.
+• Emerging markets & frontier risk: Emerging markets, and especially frontier markets, generally carry greater political, legal, counterparty, operational and liquidity risk than developed markets.

 • Liquidity risk: In difficult market conditions, the fund may not be able to sell a security for full value or at all.
-This could affect performance and could cause the fund to defer or suspend redemptions of its shares.
+This could affect performance and could cause the fund to defer or suspend redemptions of its shares, meaning investors may not be able to have immediate access to their holdings.

 • Market risk: The value of investments can go up and down and an investor may not get back the amount initially invested.